zacharydhamilton/realtime-datawarehousing/README.md

 - Kafka Cluster

 ### Terraform
-To remove everything provisioned by Terraform in either AWS, GCP, or Azure, use the following command.
+To remove everything provisioned by Terraform in either AWS, GCP, or Azure, use the following command in the corresponing Terraform folder.

 ```bash
 terraform destroy
 ```

-### Databricks and Snowflake
+### Data Warehouse or Database
 If you created instances of either Databricks and Snowflake solely for the purpose of this lab, remove them!

 ***